gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 or remote branches, respectively under `.git/refs/heads` and `.git/refs/remotes`.
 They are generally managed through the `HEAD` special ref.

-The "namae of the branch" is simply the name of the file.
+The "name of the branch" is simply the name of the file.
 You can have slashes in a branch name; the file will then be nested in subfolders under `.git/refs/heads`.